dovecot/documentation/docs/core/config/imap.md

 :::

-Dovecot supports moving connections that have issued IDLE to a special holding process, called imap-hibernate.
-This process is responsible for holding the idle processes until they need to be thawed.
+Dovecot supports moving connections that have issued IDLE to a special holding process, called `imap-hibernate`.
+This process is responsible for holding the idling connections until they issue some command that requires them to be thawed back into a (new) imap process.
+This way, memory and CPU resources are saved, since there is only one hibernation process.

 ### Configuration